Without bloated budgets and big staffs, generating and implementing small business marketing ideas is never easy.

 Identify the bloggers or other industry influencers you would like to use to spread the word about your small business.
 Engage them.
 Send them samples and keep them informed about what you are doing.
 Don’t demand anything and don’t even suggest anything at first.
 Build the relationships.

-Finally, when you begin to see the fruits of this small business marketing idea, follow up with people, thanking them for their positive mentions and directly addressing any negative comments that might be made.
+Finally, when you begin to see the fruits of this small business marketing idea, follow up with people, thanking them for their positive mentions and directly addressing any negative comments.

 Expand your reach through word-of-mouth.